 3.)
 The Power of Prayer by R.A.
 Torrey

 5.)
 Revival Praying by Leonard Ravenhill

 I hope this list is helpful.
-I hasten to add at the end of this post that I have long heard the adage: "If you want to learn how to pray... pray."
+I hasten to add at the end of this post an old adage about prayer: "If you want to learn how to pray... then pray."
 I think that's sound counsel.
-Yet, there's nothing wrong and everything right with wanting to grow in prayer and go deeper in prayer through learning more about it.
+Yet, there's nothing wrong and everything right with wanting to grow in prayer and going deeper in prayer through learning more about it.